decameters/nancy/README.md

 * Node.js
 * AngularJS
 * Bootstrap
+* Twilio

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Link to software that is required to install the app (e.g. node).

 - [Node.js](https://nodejs.org/en/)
-- List other prerequisites here

 ### Installing